Footpath work on the Brecon Beacons

-This method has been used since before Roman times.
-Each stone is placed into the ground upright and stabilised by packing tightly with smaller stone and soil.
+We use a method called stone pitching, a method that has been in use since Roman times.
+Individual stones are placed in the ground upright and stabilised by packing tightly with smaller stone and soil.

-Once the path is constructed then the surrounding countryside is landscaped, banks sloped and the whole area re-vegetated.
+Once the path is constructed, the surrounding areas are landscaped, banks sloped and the whole area re-vegetated.

 Every year we spend around £100,000 constructing and maintaining the footpath network in the central Brecon Beacons.

 This year with the increase in walkers, there is an urgent need to repair additional sections of footpath.
 We’ve re-launched the Brecon Beacons fundraising appeal campaign to carry out this essential work in what may be the busiest tourist season ever in the Brecon Beacons.

 Throughout the year we work with groups of volunteers to repair sections of footpath and have individuals who regularly join us to get involved in the footpath maintenance.